Krusso/COMP4107/README.md

 # COMP4107
 Assignment solutions for COMP4107.
-Partner with Krystian Wojcikci
+Partner with Krystian Wojcicki